SongClass/SimTCP/README.md

 Code that earns at least 5 of the above points, and which is both "PEP 8" and "pylint" compatible will earn an additional **1 point**.

-There are 13 points possible on this assignment.
-Your solution will be graded out of 12 possible points.
+There are 21 points possible on this assignment with 10 test cases.
+Your solution will be graded out of 20 possible points.

 ### Q&A
 1. How to implement timer in python with a thread?